cthoyt/pycoin/README.md

 `pycoin` is being developed as an exercise in test-driven development.
 It is currently in a very incomplete state and will be updated as time allows.
 When I am comfortable with its completion level (basically, that it is useable in some form instead of just a collection of tests and classes as it is now), the license will be changed to be more permissive.

 ##Installation for Development
 I recommend you install in a `virtualenv`.
+Using `virtualenvwrapper`:

+    mkvirtualenv pycoin
     python setup.py develop

 To run the tests: